shuowenwei/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis

-This is a course project (2013 Fall semester) analyzing the trend of sentiment of people's tweets from NC and NYC area on Friday afternoon and Sunday afternoon.
+This is a course (CSC 691X Big Data Management and Analytics) project (2014 Spring) to analyze the trend of sentiment of people's tweets from NC and NYC area on a Friday afternoon and Sunday afternoon.